wp-plugins/tumblr/tumblr/readme.txt

 == Description ==

+ Tumblr is best place to share and spread photos, blogs, music etc on internet.
-To spread your post over internet tumblr is best palce to publish your blog.
-Plugin acts as connector between tumblr and wordpress.
+ This plugin would allow a user to act as a mediator between tumblr and wordpress.
-Gives access to admin to manage sites tumblr account.
-It publish your blog on tumblr as soon as you publish on your site and from admin panel you unlike, delete, reblog and view your post.
+ Once we give access to the tumblr account, this plugin can automatically, publish the content to the Tumblr account.
+ It also allow us to perform tasks like unlike, delete, reblog and view posts.

 == Installation ==

 1. Upload `tumblr` to `/wp-content/plugins/` directory